2011 Irish general election: Candidates

-A record 566 candidates stood for election, nearly a hundred more than in 2007, driven by a surge in the number of independents.
-There were an average of thirteen names on the ballot in each constituency, while Wicklow had the most with twenty-four.
+A record 566 candidates stood for election – nearly a hundred more than in 2007 – driven by a surge in the number of independents.
+By the time the government collapsed, party selections were at an advanced stage because the coalition had not been expected to last a full term.
+In 2007, Fianna Fáil and Fine Gael had recruited several personalities from sport and business; this time, there were fewer celebrity candidates, an outcome attributed to the failure of the journalist George Lee's career as a TD.
 86 women put themselves forward, a numerical increase on 2007 but a decline in percentage terms.
 The two youngest candidates were both twenty-one years old; the oldest, Ian McGarvey, was eighty-one.
-By the time the government collapsed, party selections were at an advanced stage because the coalition had not been expected to last a full term.
-In 2007, Fianna Fáil and Fine Gael had recruited a number of personalities from sport and business; this time, there were fewer celebrity candidates, an outcome attributed to the failure of journalist George Lee's career as a TD.

-Fianna Fáil's organisation was in disarray in late 2010 and early 2011 and the leadership had less control over selections than usual.
-A glut of retirements helped the party reduce the size of its tickets to competitive levels, but local organisations often selected more candidates than advised, most notably in Dún Laoghaire.
+Fianna Fáil's organisation was in disarray in late 2010 and early 2011, and the leadership had less control over selections than usual.
+A glut of retirements helped the party reduce the size of its tickets to competitive levels, but local organisations sometimes selected more candidates than advised, most notably in Dún Laoghaire.
 Fianna Fáil stood 75 candidates, 31 fewer than in 2007 and three fewer than the number of seats it had won at the last election.
 The Green Party stood in every constituency, often with paper candidates.
-Despite poor polling over its time in government, the party believed it was important to contest everywhere for symbolic reasons and to improve its chances of getting the 2 per cent national vote needed to qualify for public funding.
+Despite poor polling over its time in government, the party believed it was important to contest everywhere, both for symbolic reasons and to improve its chances of getting the 2 per cent national vote needed to qualify for public funding.